 Recently, there have been quite a few recent articles written discrediting learning styles as myth.
 Some of these new theories don’t discredit learning styles completely (some have) and others have shifted towards Learning Strategies, which might actually be a more accurate way to think about how we learn!

 Mostly, I think it’s important to understand why we want to learn, how we learn and what we can do to better support our unique, personal process of learning.
 Science and technology may determine that some of what has been largely adopted as truth may not be fully accurate for all of us.
 I’d have to agree with that because as much as these theories might seem concrete, how we learn in real time will be deeply affected by so many factors, I for one am grateful for people who want to keep learning about learning.
-I’ve found some great articles written on the site Learning Science if you want to dive deeper.
+I’ve found some great articles written on the site Learning Science and Cornerstone University if you want to dive deeper.

 Ultimately, it’s incredibly helpful when we can better understand our own learning process.
 Giving a bit of thought to how you learn can make learning much easier and more fun.